Jefferson-chidiox/BabyShopHub-App/README.md

 ## Resources

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## Contributing

-We welcome contributions!
-Please read our [contributing guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.